Client

 Scope of work

-Led the end-to-end redesign of the Insights Report.
-Introduced new widgets, report templates tailored to different personas, and custom date ranges.
-Collaborated with engineers to balance feature complexity with feasibility.
+Led the end-to-end redesign of the insights report.
+I introduced a new way of building insights report with new widgets, report templates tailored to different personas, and many more.
+Throughout the project I collaborated with engineers to balance feature complexity with feasibility.
+This project took around 3 months to be completed.

 Initial ideas and prototype